rhea333/GPUSimulator/README.md

 ![Screenshot 2024-10-01 140406](https://github.com/user-attachments/assets/b23215ad-7c87-4419-9a88-24ce80d0894d)

 ## Project Overview
+The application is containerized using Docker and can be deployed in a cloud environment using AWS ECS (Elastic Container Service).

 This application simulates a GPU system with multiple cores and memory banks.
 The main components include:
-- **GPU Core Simulation**: Each core can run tasks and maintain an idle or busy state.
-- **Memory Bank Simulation**: Simulates memory banks that support reading and writing values.
-- **Round-Robin Scheduler**: Distributes tasks across multiple cores in a round-robin fashion.

-The application is containerized using Docker and can be deployed in a cloud environment using AWS ECS (Elastic Container Service).

-## Project Components

 ### 1. **GPU Core (`GpuCore` class)**
    - Each core has an ID and can execute tasks.